candytale55/web-dev-fundamentals-archive/README.md

 # New York City Blog
 > A simple HTML + CSS static webpage from a guided project.

+Basic HTML static blog webpage - Codecademy excercise for semantic tags use (HTML5).
+Description "After researching New York City, you decide to create a blog for your viewers who want to know more about the city."

 ## Table of contents
 n/a